MLB Network: Satellite radio

+Carriage Outside USA

 Canadian carriage

 At launch, no announcement was made about MLB Network availability in Canada, home of the Toronto Blue Jays.
 Network officials had been in contact with Blue Jays owner Rogers Communications (owner of Rogers Cable, the largest cable provider in Canada) about making MLB Network available in Canada, but emphasized prior to the channel's launch that a deal was not imminent.

 In August 2008, Rogers secured Canadian Radio-television and Telecommunications Commission (CRTC) approval for a Canadian digital channel tentatively called "Baseball TV".
 This license could have been used to launch a localized version of MLB Network with domestic advertising and additional Canadian content, along the lines of NBA TV Canada, which is owned by the parent company of the Toronto Raptors but uses much of the content of the league's U.S. channel NBA TV.
 It was reported initially that Rogers intended to pursue this approach to bring MLB Network to Canada.
 However, the licence was issued on the condition the channel launch by August 2011, which did not occur.

 Rogers ultimately agreed to sponsor MLB Network's request to be added to the CRTC's list of approved foreign television services, which would permit Canadian cable and satellite providers to import the American feed, as has occurred previously with similar niche-sports services such as Big Ten Network, NFL Network, and Golf Channel.
 The application was published for public comment on June 13, 2012 and was approved on November 21, 2012.
 In the interim, the Rogers-owned Sportsnet One aired selected programs from MLB Network, including Quick Pitch and Intentional Talk.

 MLB Network was added to Rogers Cable systems in Ontario on January 8, 2014, in both standard and high definition.
 On June 3, 2015, SaskTel announced that it would begin carrying MLB Network.
 As of 2017, it is also available on MTS and Vidéotron.

 On March 23, 2017, MLB Network launched on Bell Fibe TV and Bell Satellite TV.

 Shaw Cable, the dominant carrier in Western Canada, does not offer MLB Network.
-Mediacom also does not offer MLB Network.

 As of 2018, MLB Network is carried nationwide in Canada on the DAZN streaming service.

+Availability outside the United States and Canada

+MLB Network is also carried by paid-tv providers in Bahamas, Caribbean islands, Panamá and other Latin American countries.